 How do I remove myself from the process?

 In the event of illness or other emergency, notify your Recruitment Counselor or a Panhellenic Delegate.
 A PNM shall consult her Recruitment Counselor before withdrawing from the recruitment process.
-In the event the PNM feels she must withdraw from the recruitment process, she shall go to the Office of Student Activities, between 8:30 a.m.- 5 p.m., and sign an official Recruitment Withdrawal Form.
+In the event the PNM feels she must withdraw from the recruitment process, she shall go to the Office of Student Life, between 8:30 a.m.- 5 p.m., and sign an official Recruitment Withdrawal Form.

 Anything else I should know about the Process?

 In an effort to make the process fair and less stressful all individuals involved are expected to participate in Strict Silence, the period in which there will be no conversation or contact between sorority members and PNMs.
 This includes all references to sororities, verbal, written, typed or printed.
 Strict Silence is the period from the start of Preference Night until the start of Bid Day festivities.

 What happens if I think the rules are not being followed?

 If you feel that a member of a sorority, or a PNM is violating the rules of Formal Recruitment, we encourage you to report any infraction of recruitment rules to the Campus Panhellenic Advisor, Kara Simmons, CPH Vice President, or CPH President.
 Go to the Office of Student Life, between 8:30 a.m.- 5 p.m. to discuss any possible infractions.

 How should I dress for the different events?